Emily Rebecca Page: Early life and education

 Emily Rebecca Page was born in Bradford Village, Vermont, May 5, 1834.
 Her father, Casper Page, by occupation a shoemaker, was formerly of Greensboro, Vermont.
 Her mother, Emily A. (Alger) Page, was daughter, by a former marriage, of Mrs. Eugene Baker, and died when this, her infant daughter and only child, was only two weeks of age.
 The dying young mother gave her child to Mrs. Baker, her own mother, to raise as her own.
 Page's father died of tuberculosis before Page was two years old.

-Eugene Baker, the step-grandfather, was toll-gatherer at Piermont Bridge, across Connecticut River.
-His toll house, in which Page was brought up, was at the west end of the bridge, and in Bradford, her native place.
+Eugene Baker, the step-grandfather, was the toll-gatherer at Piermont Bridge, across Connecticut River.
+His toll house, in which Page was brought up, was at the west end of the bridge.
 Her commemoration of the bridge in her poem, "The Old Bridge", was natural.
+Page wrote verses while yet a child, and when about twelve years of age, some of her poetic effusions found their way into the local paper, much to her regret in later years.

 Early teachers included her aunt, Maria R. Baker, and Miss Mary Belcher.
-When still young, Page attended a private school in Piermont, New Hampshire.
-When older, she attended the academy in Bradford and, for a term or two, that at St. Johnsbury, Vermont.
-The last time she appeared in the schoolroom, was at the close of the academic year.
+When young, Page attended a private school in Piermont, New Hampshire.
+Later, she attended the academy in Bradford and, for a term or two, that at St. Johnsbury, Vermont.
+The last time she appeared in the schoolroom was at the close of the academic year.
 She was so frail that she was obliged to lean upon another student while she read her essay out loud.
-Page wrote verses while yet a child, and when about twelve years of age, some of her poetic effusions found their way into the local paper, much to her regret in later years.